riveign/on-track/README.md

 1. PostgreSQL database
 2. Update Database.yml file with your PostgreSQL username and password

+### Telegram Bot Setup

+1. Create a new Telegram bot using BotFather
+2. Update the Telegram bot token in the environment .env file

 ### Installation

 1. Bundle install
 2. Rails db:create
 3. Rails de:migrate
 4. Bin/dev
+5. Bin/rake telegram:bot:poller for Telegram bot

 ## Contributing
 Contributions to On Track are greatly appreciated.
 If you have ideas for improvement or encounter any issues, feel free to open an issue or submit a pull request.